t54-labs/t54-labs-docs/docs/Overview/getting-started.md

 ### Integrate with RESTful API: ðŸ‘‰ [tLedger API](../docs/tledger-api)

 If you prefer to implement more advanced and customized features directly through the API, you can explore each of our API endpoints and the corresponding authentication mechanism to accomplish this.
+Connecting your agent to t54 with RESTful API may require higher level of developer KYC, since we still recommend using SDK.
+If you have any questions/improvment proposal for the SDK, feel free to open an issue under the [SDK github rep](https://github.com/t54-labs/tpay-sdk-python)o.

 <br />